d-steve/homebridge-dynamic-timer/README.md

     }
 ```

-# Trigger change for boolean accessory
+# Update a Light accessory
-To trigger a change of a boolean accessory you need to call the url `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToTrigger&state=NEWSTATE`
+To trigger a change of a Light accessory you need to call the url `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToTrigger&state=NEWSTATE&value=NEWVALUE`

-## Light
-For lights the value for `NEWSTATE` is either `true` for on or `false` for off.
+`NEWSTATE` is either `true` for on or `false` for off.

-# Trigger action

-## Light
-For lights you can trigger a url of any system for switching the light on or off.

-# Update a numeric accessory
+# Update a Light Sensor accessory
-To update a numeric accessory you need to call the url `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToUpdate&value=NEWVALUE`
+To trigger a change of a Light Sensor accessory you need to call the url `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToTrigger&value=NEWVALUE`

-## Light sensor
-For light sensors the value for `NEWVALUE` is the new light intensity in lux (as float).

-## Light (brightness)
-For light brightness the value for `NEWVALUE` is the new light brightness (as integer, between 0 and 100 with respect to brightness factor).

 # Configuration
 Example config.json: